blogtheristo/blogtheristo/README.md

 Business Automation

-⭐ Cursor AI, Claude Code, Gemini Pro, AWS AI
+⭐ Cursor AI, Claude, Gemini Pro, AWS AI

-💖 On his freetime Risto Anton is passionate about Gym training,
+💖 In his free time, Risto Anton is passionate about gym training and running.

-Running
-Half-Marathon PB 1:22.20
+- Half-Marathon PB 1:22.20
-Marathon PB 3:41:00
+- Marathon PB 3:41:00

-Risto Anton likes to play guitar with friends and enjoys. a cup of dark roasted coffee whenever available with colleagues.
+Risto Anton likes to play guitar with friends and enjoys a cup of dark-roasted coffee with colleagues whenever available.